Pheasant Brabançonne

 How do you make this?

-Place the grape leaves on the breast (these will keep the pheasant juicy) and tie twine around the bones and leaves so that it holds together nicely.
-Place in a baking dish with 2 more knobs of butter on top and put it in a preheated oven at 190°C for 40 minutes.
+Place the grape leaves on the breast (these will keep the pheasant juicy) and tie string around the bones and leaves so that it holds together nicely.
+Place in a baking dish with 2 more knobs of butter on top and put in a preheated oven at 190°C for 40 minutes.
 It is important to regularly baste the pheasant with the roasting juices.

 Meanwhile, peel the potatoes, steam them, and color them all around in butter, seasoning with pepper and salt.